 This paper combined the frustration aggression theory and the relative deprivation theory to explain the fact that environmental pollution arising from the activities of multinational oil companies adversely affected the land and people of the Niger Delta region and Ogoni land in particular.
 The original formulation of the frustration aggression theory by Dollard etal.
-(1939) focused on the limited interference with an expected attainment of a desired goal on hostile (emotional) aggression hence, implying that when people find it difficult to achieve their goals and targets in any given system or society, they are bound to react otherwise by demonstrating aggression theory is intended to suggest to scholars and researchers of human nature that when he sees aggression he should turn a suspicious eye on possibilities that the organism or group is confronted with frustration; and that when he views interference with individual or group habits, he should be on the lookout for, among other things, aggression (Green, 1941).
+(1939) focused on the limited interference with an expected attainment of a desired goal on hostile (emotional) aggression hence, implying that when people find it difficult to achieve their goals and targets in any given system or society, they are bound to react otherwise by demonstrating aggressive traits and tendencies.
+Recent events have shown that the frustration aggression theory is intended to suggest to scholars and researchers of human nature that when he sees aggression he should turn a suspicious eye on possibilities that the organism or group is confronted with frustration; and that when he views interference with individual or group habits, he should be on the lookout for, among other things, aggression (Green, 1941).